taylorjg/sudoku-buster/README.md

 | gs          | Draw all the grid squares (green) |
 | fps         | Display the number of webcam captures being processed per second |

-The following link enables all options (the Everything Bagel):
+The following link enables all options (the "Everything Bagel"):

 * https://sudoku-buster.herokuapp.com/index.html?c&cs&bb&gs&fps

 # TODO

 * Try to further reduce the size of opencv.js
+  * UPDATE: I have now moved the `findBoundingBox` step to a C++ WebAssembly to avoid having to use opencv.js
 * Use a service worker to cache large files
 * Improve scanning speed/accuracy/robustness
   * ~~Autocorrect warped images~~
   * Tune the training of the cells model
   * Re-train the cells model on binary images
     * In an attempt to better handle different lighting conditions
-* Upload performance metrics and store them in a document database
+* ~~Upload performance metrics and store them in a document database~~
-* Add a new web page for analysis of uploaded performance metrics
+* ~~Add a new web page for analysis of uploaded performance metrics~~

 # Tests